GT-Analytics/fuam-beta/monitoring/fabric-unified-admin-monitoring/how-to/How_to_deploy_FUAM.md

 - The pipeline 'Load_Inventory_E2E' is using the notebook owner's identity to query the Scanner API.
 In case the user doesn't have 'Fabric Administrator' permissions, the notebook will fail.
 Use Azure Key Vault to run the Scanner API calls in Service Principal context.

-- In some cases the reports throw an error because of missing fields, which have not been provided by the API.
+- In some cases the reports throw an error because of missing fields (in the semantic model), which have not been provided by the API.
 In this case please execute the following steps:

     - Try to refresh the underlying semantic model
     - Open the semantic model